New in Store

 We now have beautiful blankets in stock!
 Stay tuned for more information.

 Christmas is coming and what better gift to give than the gift of wonderfully warm alpaca products?
 Not sure on sizing or color preference?
 We have gift certificates available!
-Our online store is still a work in progress, so please contact us directly if there is something in particular you are interested in.

 Remember the farm store is open most days (please call first, especially if you are coming from a distance) for all your Christmas shopping needs.